All images © by Roberto Piperno, owner of the domain. Write to romapip@quipo.it.

 The view in June 2009

-The area has retained most of the aspect it had in 1756 at the time Vasi made this etching; the view over S. Gregorio Magno and the three chapels is almost unchanged.
+The area has retained most of the aspect it had in 1756 at the time Vasi made his etching; the view over S. Gregorio Magno and the three chapels is almost unchanged.

-A view from the Aventine Hill (Monument to Giuseppe Mazzini)
+A view from the Monument to Giuseppe Mazzini on the Aventine Hill

-From the northern side of the Aventine which overlooks Circus Maximus it is possible to include S. Gregorio Magno and the apse of SS.
+From the northern side of the Aventine it is possible to include S. Gregorio Magno and the apse of SS.
 Giovanni e Paolo in the same view.
 The image shows that the actual church of S. Gregorio Magno is preceded by an atrium and that the imposing façade is a theatrical entrance to the latter.

 View towards the Palatine Hill from the staircase leading to S. Gregorio Magno

-Today the valley separating the Caelian from the Palatine is larger and deeper than it was at Vasi's time, owing to changes made in the late XIXth century and in 1933.
+Today the valley separating the Caelian from the Palatine is larger and deeper than it was at Vasi's time, owing to changes made in the late XIXth century and in particular in 1933 when Via di S. Gregorio, a narrow street linking Circus Maximus with Arco di Costantino was replaced by a tree-lined avenue where military parades could take place.

 Monastery: (left) corridor leading to the church; (right) detail of the courtyard